-i went through an unpleasant and life-changing experience. long after other more important things, it inspired thought about the way we use social media and online communication platforms. as a result of the experience there were many friends who i didn't speak to for a period of many months, because being sociable was difficult. we stayed in touch but only through texts, emails etc.
+I went through an unpleasant and life-changing experience.
+As a result of the experience there were many friends who I didn't speak to for a period of many months, because being sociable was difficult.
+We stayed in touch but only through texts, emails, social media, which often meant we had no idea how the other person was really feeling.
+When I considered this much later on, it inspired thought about the way we use online communication platforms.

 exhibited: gallery 48, brixton (london, england) - december 2016